The town planning puzzle explained.

-Town Planning is like completing a puzzle, arranging the different shapes, sizes, and colours of the development process to create the best social, environmental, economic and development outcomes for the community, developers, and government.
+Town Planning or Urban Planning is like completing a puzzle, arranging the different shapes, sizes, and colours of the development process to create the best social, environmental, economic and development outcomes for the community, developers, and government.

 strategic, statutory and project planning.